 Volunteers will care for cats waiting for and recovering from spay/neuter surgery.
 Duties include feeding, changing bedding, & litter, monitoring the cats’ condition & behavior, perform housekeeping chores such as cleaning dishes and litter boxes, sweeping rooms, doing laundry (wash/dry/fold), and other tasks as required.
 Many of the cat & kittens we handle are feral or fearful strays.
 You will be trained on the procedures to keep you & the cat safe.
-In between doing the chores you can give your love, & playful attention to the friendly cats & kittens there.
+In between doing the chores you can give your love, & playful attention to the friendly cats & kittens that fall under our care.
 A commitment of once a week or every other week is requested (schedule is negotiated).
 You will see firsthand how reducing the overpopulation of homeless cats is done in a humane way!

 Habitat for Cats foster care program arose out of the need to temporarily house adoptable cats/kittens.
-Volunteers provide a separate room in their own home to care for the cat/kitten.
+Volunteers must provide a separate room in their own home to care for the cat/kitten.
 Foster parenting comes with a few obligations and it is not for the faint of heart- since you will have to give up the pet to be adopted.
 While cat/kittens are in your care, they are the responsibility of Habitat for Cats.
 Should you, visitors, or friends, become interested in adopting the cat/kitten(s) while they are in your home, they must go through the HFC adoption process

 Volunteers provide food to cats, perform housekeeping tasks such as cleaning dishes, sweeping, cleaning feeding areas, re-stocking supplies, and cleaning litter boxes.
 Volunteers observe cats for medical concerns and walk through sanctuary to inspect fencing or building problems.
 A commitment of once a week or every other week is requested (schedule is negotiated).